yast/yast-bootloader/SUPPORTED_SCENARIOS.md

   * only for UEFI boot
 * none
 * grub
-  * limited, only for opensuse and is not proposed now
+  * for openSUSE only, not proposed by default, likely to be removed
   * only for x86 hardware

 # Partition table